Which Composition Class Should I Take?

 English 102 is a three-credit, required course for all Southern Miss students.
 Composition II is designed to help students develop their communication skills, research their ideas, and write effectively.
 Designed to build upon the strategies for successful writing students learned in English 101, English 102 focuses on persuasive and researched writing.
 ENG 102 is part of the GEC core requirements.

 If you want to challenge your placement in ENG 100E, you may sign up for our Challenge Essay Exam.
-Please note that students who score below a 16 on the English portion of the ACT cannot, by state mandate, place out of ENG 100E and ENG 99E.
+Please note that students who score a 16 or below on the English portion of the ACT cannot, by state mandate, place out of ENG 100E and ENG 99E.

 A score of 3 will place students out of ENG 101, and a score of 4 or 5 will place them out of both ENG 101 and 102.